nixby/foodora-test/README.md

 ## Installation instructions

- _php composer.phar install_ to be able to use autoloading and install phpunit to test
+ _php composer.phar install_ to be able to use autoloading and install phpunit to test.

 ## DB configuration